|Fall/Winter 2009||Volume 13, Issue 1|

 On September 3, UMD Library dedicated a study room to the memory of former Director Rudolph (Rudy) Johnson, who passed away on January 14, 2007.
 The occasion included a reception in the Library rotunda reading room with a program and a display honoring his life.

-Johnson served as Director of the UMD Library from 1958 to 1975, and he was Head of Reference from 1975 until his retirement in 1981.
+Johnson served as Director of the Library from 1958 to 1975, and he was Head of Reference from 1975 until his retirement in 1981.
 He led the Library during its early construction phases and was also involved in the formation of the statewide MINITEX system.
 He was instrumental in adding collections at UMD that facilitated research into African American and Native American history, and he established the Voyageur and Special Collections at UMD.

-Robert (Bob) Archer, who volunteered at the library after retirement from his position as Vice President and Managing Director of the Personal Trust Department of U.S. Bank in Milwaukee, passed away on July 22, 2009.
-For two and a half years, Bob worked almost every weekday morning in the Technical Services department of the library.
+Robert (Bob) Archer, who volunteered at the Library after retirement from his position as Vice President and Managing Director of the Personal Trust Department of U.S. Bank in Milwaukee, passed away on July 22, 2009.
+For two and a half years, Bob worked almost every weekday morning in the Technical Services department of the Library.

 Bob’s education included an MSLS degree from Western Reserve University and a JD degree from Northwestern University.
 He brought these superior qualifications to his work, and his professionalism and friendliness made him a valued presence on the Technical Services staff.
 Manager Shixing Wen said, “We were honored to have had Bob on our team and grateful for his contributions.”

 Former Technical Services staff member Don McKeever passed away on Tuesday, November 3, 2009.
-Don was hired at the library in 1993 in the Bindery Preparation unit.
+Don was hired at the Library in 1993 in the Bindery Preparation unit.

 Coworker Adele Krusz remembers, "We had a wonderful time working together.
 Don had a varied work background, having been a clerk with the railroad for a number of years and then working in industry.
-He came to the library with no knowledge of computers, but he loved a challenge and adapted enthusiastically to the world of databases and e-mail.
+He came to the Library with no knowledge of computers, but he loved a challenge and adapted enthusiastically to the world of databases and e-mail.
 On a personal level, we both loved the outdoors and had a daily contest going of "Who had the coldest temperature this morning?"
 We would compare notes on backyard wildlife sightings, his latest trip to the cabin, and the travels we each took.
 Don knew many people around campus through his work as Temporary Office Staff and through his wife, Barb, who worked in Kirby Student Center for many years.
 He and I stayed in touch, and I'm very happy that we got together twice over this past summer.
 We all have many wonderful memories of a great guy."

-Don retired from UMD in the year 2000, but he returned to the library on numerous occasions to attend gatherings such as the annual spring barbecue.
+Don retired from UMD in the year 2000, but he returned to the Library on numerous occasions to attend gatherings such as the annual spring barbecue.
 He will be fondly remembered.

 Library Guides Flourish on Web Site

-The UMD Library recently began using software called LibGuides, which allows library staff to create user-friendly guides aimed at assisting researchers and library users.
+the Library recently began using software called LibGuides, which allows library staff to create user-friendly guides aimed at assisting researchers and library users.
 We have created more than one hundred guides and are continually adding new ones.